-The Sarita project comprises a central rhylotic flow-dome complex located within a swarm of NW-SE striking, steeply dipping low-sulfidation style banded quartz veins hosted within shallow dipping dacitic to rhyolitic pyroclastic deposits of the Jurassic aged Chon Aike Formation.
+The Sarita project comprises a central rhylotic flow-dome complex located within a swarm of NW-SE striking, steeply dipping low-sulfidation style banded quartz veins hosted within shallow dipping dacitic to rhyolitic pyroclastic deposits of the Jurassic Age Chon Aike Formation.

-Geologically the area displays very similar structural and stratigraphic characteristics to Mina Martha located further to the south-east, with Ag rich, polymetallic, vein hosted intermediate-sulphidation style mineralisation typical of the district.
+Geologically the area displays very similar structural and stratigraphic characteristics to Mina Martha located further to the south-east, with Ag rich, polymetallic, vein hosted intermediate sulfidation style mineralisation typical of the district.
 NW-SE striking lineaments can be traced between Sarita and Mina Martha.
 Both Sarita and Mina Martha projects are interpreted to be located on the margin of a large caldera structure.

 Two principal styles of mineralisation have been identified at the Sarita project: